grizlibier/wcomf/README.md

 # Installation:

 Quite easy!
-All you need to do is to download and execute the `.jar` file, works on any system that has Java 8 evironment or higher.
+All you need to do is to download and execute the `.jar` file, works on any system that has Java 8 environment or higher.

 # What's in the next version?